kochavalabs/docs/preprocessed/4-Architecture/7-Blockchain.md

 There are a number of different items that are stored in the StateDB including Accounts, the Contract binary, the Channel Config, and general Contract State.

-### Account State

-The accounts that submit transactions to a channel will be stored in the State DB.
-See [Account](#Account) above for more information on what an Account is in Mazzaroth.
-Accounts are stored by the Public Key used to submit transactions.
-So accounts may be looked up by anyone that knows the public key, but it only provides the information stored in the account object.
-This is useful for things like looking up the account nonce for an ID.
-Every transaction, unless it is Readonly, that gets executed will, at the very least, update the account nonce of the sender.
-This means that the state root will always change after a successful execution, even if the contract function called does not affect state.

 ### Contract State

 The Contract itself is stored in state along with its version number.
 The